 The decision also carries precedential value due to the cyber and data context.
 Significantly, the Court of Appeal interpreted the data exclusion broadly, potentially impacting a large swath of claims related to digital data.
 The decision makes it critical for organizations to assess their insurance policies coverage of potential cyber threats, particularly considering the increase in remote business operations due to the pandemic.
 Organizations may need to consider obtaining separate policies to guard against potential cyber risks.

-The Toronto lawyers at Milosevic Fiske LLP are skilled commercial litigators who regularly represent clients in insurance litigation matters and complex commercial claims.
+The Toronto lawyers at Milosevic & Associates are skilled commercial litigators who regularly represent clients in insurance litigation matters and complex commercial claims.
 Our team has extensive experience advocating for our client’s rights.
 Call us at 416-916-1387 or contact us online to schedule a consultation.